BaseMax/PHPAS/README.md

 # PHP Beautifier

-A toolfor format and beautify the style of PHP code with my style.
+A tool for format and beautify the style of PHP code with my style.

 ### Input